deminy/test-doubles-explained/README.md

 **To explain [test doubles in PHPUnit] by using various examples.**

+For details, please read the source code under folder [./unit] and run the tests using PHPUnit.

 ## Usage

 First, run the following command to install/update Composer packages: